Skip to main content

 This can become a crutch that someone relies on.
 When someone plays with a group that does not allow it (i.e., experienced players, tournament), they may be confused about which end of the wall to pick from because they have not trained their mind to pick the tile closest to the center of the table.

-Also, experienced players who see it as unnecessary could scrutinize anyone who relies on a tail.
+Additionally, experienced players who view it as unnecessary may scrutinize anyone who relies on a tail.
+This is usually not acceptable to do when playing in a tournament.

 Dead Jokers